-Our 2018 study includes a retrospective of our historical data sets, allowing us to identify market trends which have developed over the last five years.
-This data shows a myriad of adjustments to the classic seed deal structure - demonstrating an increased willingness of seeders to be responsive to managers' concerns of how to provide the best launchpad for their new businesses.
+Our 2019 study continues last year's approach of comparing our most recent data with our historical data sets, highlighting relevant market trends.
+As noted in the past several years, our data suggests an increased willingness of seeders to be responsive to managers' concerns of how to provide the best launchpad for their new businesses.
 This improved alignment between seeders and managers will help ensure that there remains a robust opportunity set for seeders and managers alike.
 Accordingly, we expect that seed capital will remain a key factor in a new manager's path to success.
-For more information about the current state of seeding, or seed transactions generally, contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com.
-You may also wish to receive a copy of the article "Recent Developments in Hedge Fund Seeding".
+For more information about the current state of seeding, or seed transactions generally - or to receive a copy of our recent HFMWeek article "Recent Developments in Hedge Fund Seeding" - contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com.

 Working Capital Support

-SEED TRANSACTION DEAL POINTS - 2014-2018 STUDY Percentage of Deals with Working Capital Support
+SEED TRANSACTION DEAL POINTS - 2019 STUDY

+Percentage of Deals with Working Capital Support

 Forming a new asset management business with sufficient operational depth and capacity to manage often \$50+ million of day-one assets requires a significant amount of working capital.
 Moreover, in today's environment, large allocators increasingly require institutional level capabilities as a prerequisite for their investment managers.
-While historically founders have relied upon their own assets to finance these working capital requirements, asset managers are increasingly looking to seeders to provide capital assistance to fund the anticipated expenses of the business for the short/medium terms.
-This assistance takes multiple forms, including direct capital investments, working capital loan facilities, prepaid management fees, or a deferral of the seeder's revenue share.
+While historically founders have relied upon their own assets to finance these working capital requirements, asset managers are increasingly looking to seeders to provide capital assistance to fund the anticipated expenses of the business for the short to medium term.
+This assistance takes multiple forms, including direct capital investments, working capital loan facilities, prepaid management fees, or, most commonly, a deferral of the seeder's revenue share.
 Each of these approaches must be carefully structured to avoid distorting the underlying business deal and/or tax posture of both the seeder and the manager.
-Of the deals where working capital support is provided - which is approaching a majority of seed deals - a clear trend is emerging for using deferrals or other adjustments to the revenue share as a way of increasing the amount of capital available to fund the manager's operations.
-For more information, contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy of the article "Trends in Working Capital Support in Seeding Transactions".
+Of the deals where working capital support is provided - which is now a majority of seed deals - a clear preference is emerging for using deferrals or other adjustments to the revenue share as a way of increasing the amount of capital available to fund the manager's operations.
+For more information, contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy of our HFM Global article "Working Capital in Hedge Fund Seeding".

 Structure of Working Capital Support